 So, now that you have a basic understanding of what virtual and augmented reality, let’s examine how hotels and resorts are utilizing these technologies.

 How many times have you reserved a hotel, only to find, much to your dismay, that it was not at all what you were expecting.
 Sure, pictures can help you get a vague idea of what to expect, but they really can’t give you a clear idea.

-With virtual reality, you can get a real idea of where you’re going to be traveling before you make a reservation.
+With virtual reality, you can get a real idea of where you’re going to be travelling before you make a reservation.
 You can slip on a headset and be transported to a resort or hotel and actually walk through the lobby, see the guest rooms, and check out all of the amenities.

-VR is not only beneficial for travelers’, it is also beneficial to hotels and resorts; particularly lesser-known properties or those that are located in remote areas, as it allows them to give people the opportunity to see what they have to offer.
+VR is not only beneficial for travellers’, it is also beneficial to hotels and resorts; particularly lesser-known properties or those that are located in remote areas, as it allows them to give people the opportunity to see what they have to offer.

 Establishing a Competitive Edge

 The hotel and hospitality industry is extremely competitive.
-Travelers’ have so many options when it comes to where they can stay.
+Travellers’ have so many options when it comes to where they can stay.
 And with hotel and resort database sites, like Booking.com and Travelicity.com, the competition has become even steeper.

 With so much competition, it can be hard for hotels and resorts to set themselves apart from the crowd.
 Photos and marketing content can only do so much.
 But augmented and virtual reality can really help hotels and resorts establish a competitive edge.
 It allows them to distinguish themselves and showcase their unique selling points.
-In other words, it gives them the chance to show prospective travelers the chance to explore the gardens, visit the restaurants, and lounge by the pool that resort A has to offer, thus allowing the resort to stand out in the crowd and attract more people.
+In other words, it gives them the chance to show prospective travellers the chance to explore the gardens, visit the restaurants, and lounge by the pool that resort A has to offer, thus allowing the resort to stand out in the crowd and attract more people.

 Making Booking Easier